 - acceptance testing: Formal testing with respect to user needs, requirements, and business processes conducted to determine whether or not a system satisfies the acceptance criteria and to enable the user, customers or other authorized entity to determine whether or not to accept the system.

-- Acceptance Test
+- Acceptance Test [Execute >> Re-execute]

 When is it performed?

-- External Acceptance Testing is performed by people who are not employees of the organization that developed the software.
+This type of Acceptance Testing is performed by people who are not employees of the organization that developed the software.

-- Customer Acceptance Testing is performed by the customers of the organization that developed the software.
+This type of Acceptance Testing is performed by the customers of the organization that developed the software.
 They are the ones who asked the organization to develop the software.
 [This is in the case of the software not being owned by the organization that developed it.]